Skip to main content

 Read-Only Execution

 • Internal: Tenant search_path forced to current schema, transaction set READ ONLY.
+Logical table names are automatically resolved to physical names using the app context.

 • SQL (external): Session set to READ ONLY mode.